-Federal laws prohibit many activities related to firearms, and in some cases you can be charged with a crime just because you have a gun in your possession.
-Gun laws also make the penalties for other crimes much harsher if a firearm is involved.
-A firearm conviction can send you to federal prison—but not if you’re proven innocent.
+Federal laws prohibit many activities related to firearms.
+In some cases, you can even be charged with a crime just because you have a gun in your possession.
+Gun laws also make the penalties for other crimes much harsher if a firearm is involved, such as a prison sentence.
 You need to talk to a Los Angeles federal gun offense lawyer.

 At the Simmrin Law Group, we work hard to protect your rights and keep you from being fined or sent to prison.
-We have a team of top lawyers who have dedicated their careers to helping people fight gun charges and other federal crimes.
-Let us give you a free consultation to discuss your case.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+We have a team of top criminal defense lawyers in Los Angeles who have dedicated their careers to helping people fight gun charges and other federal crimes.
+Fill out the form to the right or call us for your free consultation today.

-Federal law (18 USC Section 922) makes it illegal for many people to possess or receive firearms or ammunition.
+Federal Law 18 USC §922 makes it illegal for certain people to possess or receive firearms or ammunition.
 The law applies to:

 - People convicted of a felony

 - People convicted of domestic assault, even if the charge was a misdemeanor

 - Illegal aliens and aliens who have been lawfully admitted to the U.S. but do not have a green card

 - People subject to a domestic restraining order

 For a federal crime to be committed, the firearm also has to have been transported across state lines at some time.
 If not, it should be handled by California state law and local authorities.

 For a free legal consultation with a federal gun offense lawyer serving Los Angeles, call (310) 896-2723